Frequently Asked Questions

 DNA guarantees continuity from one generation to the next eliminating concerns or questions about identification and parentage.

-How do I go about it?
+How do I Register?

 BBIR Registry Acceptance